What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Fish emulsion is made from the remains of fish that have been processed for fish oil or fish meal.

-It has a fast release time, and is effective for 2 weeks.
 You can either spray the foliage with fish emulsion (for foliar feeding) or apply a diluted solution to the soil.
+Fish emulsion has a fast release time, and is effective for 2 weeks.

 You can find fish emulsion from Tractor Supply Company.